Feasibility Report

 Already in Design - The Budget Doesn't Work

 At this stage, feasibility analysis takes the form of value engineering and scope realignment.
 The construction manager evaluates the current design, identifies the major cost drivers, quantifies the gap between the estimate and the budget, and develops options for closing the gap.
 This might mean redesigning the foundation approach (reducing the number of caissons by adjusting the building footprint), reducing the scope (eliminating the basement level that's driving 40% of the foundation cost), adjusting the finish level (specifying millwork instead of custom, domestic stone instead of imported), or phasing the construction (building the main house now and the guest house later).
+The design can be revised and the budget realigned, but the cost of revision increases the further the design has progressed.
+This type of scope - evaluating an existing design against construction reality and developing a path forward - is what BCG structures as a project recovery engagement.

 Family Office and Investment Evaluation